Nagaland Northeast States, India Travel Guide

 Maintaining good hygiene with food and water prevents common traveler illnesses.

 Nagaland is typically regarded as safe for tourists.
 Local people are known for hospitality.
 Keep valuables secure in crowded areas.
-Be aware of local news.
+Stay informed about local news.

-Can occur in congested areas such as markets or bus stations in Dimapur.
-Keep your guard up.
+Can occur in crowded areas like markets or bus stations in Dimapur.
+Stay vigilant.

 Occasionally, local political or tribal matters arise.
 These rarely involve tourists directly.